 To understand the motivations behind Philo’s work, we first need to understand the position of the Roman Empire’s Jewish diaspora around the time of Jesus.
 In many ways, these Jews who had left their ancestral homeland had it better than those who had stayed behind.
 Their diligence and cleverness won them positions of influence and considerable wealth in many places.
 They became writers, bankers, and civil servants among other high-status occupations.
 Yet their wealth and status could be a double-edged sword.
 When the mood of the Gentile populace turned sour for whatever reason and they felt the need of a scapegoat, the Jews — this cabal of Others who worshiped a strange god in such strange ways, who held themselves aloof from everyone else — became a natural target.
 Thus Jews lived continually on a knife’s edge between prosperity and ruin, between the halls of power and a bloodthirsty mob.
-Their experience of life was, in other words, already becoming the one that would hold true for their sect for the next two millennia.
-The Holocaust of our last century was perhaps the worst of all the atrocities to which they would fall victim, but it was by no means the first.
+This experience of life would hold true for their sect for the next two millennia.
+The Holocaust of our last century was perhaps the worst of all the atrocities to which they have fallen victim, but it was by no means the first.

 The position of the Jews in Alexandria was no more secure than anywhere else, even as they numbered a good fifth of the city’s population and a much bigger share of its bureaucracy.
 For example, when the Roman Emperor Gaius — better known to his posterity as the notorious Caligula — was crowned in AD 37, rabble-rousers took umbrage with the Alexandrian Jews’ refusal to honor him in what struck them as a properly solemn manner.
 The Jews obstinately rejected the mob’s demand that they place a statue of the emperor in their biggest synagogue, whereupon the situation quickly spiraled out of control.
 “After driving these many myriads of men, women, and children like herds of cattle into a very small portion as into a pen,” writes Philo, who saw the whole episode firsthand, “[the mob] expected in a few days to find heaps of dead massed together.”
 The Jews were saved in the nick of time by the Roman governor of Egypt, who considered them too valuable to his government to allow them to be massacred, and who thus brought the military in to disperse the angry citizenry.

-Philo was born in approximately 20 BC, a scion of the richest and most prominent Jewish family in all of Alexandria; his father was the man in charge of collecting customs duties in this, the busiest port in the ancient world.
-His sister would marry into the family of Herod the Great, the last Jewish royal line of antiquity, while his brother would move to Rome, renounce the religion that limited his rise, and enjoy a sparkling career as a provincial governor in Palestine and later Egypt itself.
+Philo was born in approximately 20 BC, a scion of the richest and most prominent Jewish family of all in Alexandria; his father was the man in charge of collecting customs duties in this, the busiest port in the ancient world.
+His sister would marry into the family of Herod the Great, the last Jewish royal line of antiquity, while his brother would move to Rome, renounce the religion that limited his rise, and enjoy a sparkling career as a governor of various Roman provinces.
 But Philo stayed in Alexandria throughout his life, to spend his 70 years thinking and writing down his thoughts at enormous length.
 In contrast to so many other Alexandrian philosophers and theologians of the pre-Christian era, much or most of his work has reached us over the gulf of years.

 Is the world created or uncreated?
 That is the first question.
 Created, I reply, being visible and tangible.
 And if created, made by a cause, and the cause is the ineffable father of all things.
 Why did the Creator make the world?
 He was good and therefore not jealous, and being free from jealousy he desired that all things should be like himself.
 Wherefore he set in order the visible world.

-Timeaus goes on to describe how God created each piece of the world as Plato knew it: the heavens, the land and sea, plants and animals and human beings.
+Timeaus goes on to describe how God created each piece of the world: the heavens, the land and sea, plants and animals and human beings.
 Meanwhile Socrates engages in none of the churlish argumentation we see in his other dialogs, but merely nods along with Timaeus approvingly, presumably expressing the approbation of Plato as well.

 Timaeus is wordier and less elegant than the beautiful opening to the Book of Genesis (“In the beginning, God created the heaven and the earth…”), but the similarities are otherwise striking.
 It would seem that the usual pantheon of Greek gods, if they exist at all, must be firmly subordinate to the Creator God in the cosmology presented here, demigods at best rather than true gods.
 Another point is subtler but in its way equally important: the insistence that the Creator God is good.
 That adjective was often difficult to apply to the squabbling Greek pantheon, as any reader of classical mythology knows all too well.